 Generic Name: desipramine

 Note: This page contains side effects data for the generic drug desipramine.
 It is possible that some of the dosage forms included below may not apply to the brand name Norpramin.

 For the Consumer

 Applies to desipramine: oral tablet

-Along with its needed effects, desipramine (the active ingredient contained in Norpramin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, desipramine (the active ingredient contained in Norpramin) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking desipramine:Incidence not known
+If any of the following side effects occur while taking desipramine, check with your doctor immediately:Incidence not known

 - Abdominal or stomach pain